 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

 You can comment on/object to any current planning application marked 'pending'.
-Please be aware that any comments supplied to us will be available, along with your name, for public inspection.
+Please be aware that any comments supplied to us will be available for public inspection.

 You can comment on a planning application via the following ways: